-As part of her Social Action Anticorruption Campaign, Social Action anticorruption network partners featured in a sponsored programme to sensitize the citizens on the dangers of corruption and the part it has played it to ensure the people of the Niger Delta remain in perpetual underdevelopment.
+As part of her Alone Anticorruption Campaign, Alone anticorruption network partners featured in a sponsored programme to sensitize the citizens on the dangers of corruption and the part it has played it to ensure the people of the Niger Delta remain in perpetual underdevelopment.
 The radio programme was aired on Wave FM 91.7 Port from 10 to 10.30 on Friday 25th January 2019.

 Issues discussed were the General Elections as a driver for good governance.
 Citizens were encouraged to begin to interrogate the political actors during the campaigns to know their plans for the citizens on their different areas of interest so they could follow up on their commitments when/if elected.
 They were charged to monitor the political rallies and note the commitments made by the candidates.